-$$\lambda{W}(M1) \gg \lambda{W}(E2) \gg \lambda{W}(M3) \gg \cdots$$ (1.27)
+$$\lambda_W(M1) \gg \lambda_W(E2) \gg \lambda_W(M3) \gg \cdots$$ (1.26)

 However, experimentally measured $\gamma$ -ray transition strengths do not support the conclusion that M1 transitions are always faster than E2 transitions if both radiations are allowed by the selection rules.
-The decay strengths may deviate strongly from the Weisskopf estimates since the latter are obtained using rather crude assumptions.
+In fact, the actual decay strengths may deviate strongly from the Weisskopf estimates since the latter are obtained by using rather crude assumptions.
 It turns out that for many transitions the observed decay constants are several orders of magnitude smaller than the theoretically predicted value of $\lambda_W$ , indicating a poor overlap in the wave functions of the initial and final nuclear levels.
 On the other hand, for E2 transitions it is found that the observed decay probability frequently exceeds the Weisskopf estimate by large factors.
 This indicates that more than one nucleon must be taking part in the transition and that the excitation energy of the decaying level is stored in the collective in-phase motion of several nucleons.